Menu

 Here is a general view of the stages of the non-small cell lung cancer:

 There are various treatments for stage 4 cancer available today, however, due to the low life expectancy of sufferers, the treatment is not intended to cure the cancer, rather slow down the effects of the disease, reduce the impact of symptoms and make a person's life more comfortable.
-This article goes through the most common stage 4 cancer treatments.
+The most common stage 4 cancer treatments are.

 Chemotherapy